YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTINIT
 ------------------

-CRYPTINIT, Failed to initialize encryption library while opening encrypted file ffff. eeee
+CRYPTINIT, Could not initialize encryption library while opening encrypted file ffff. eeee

 Run Time Error: The gtmcrypt plug-in reports that it is unable to initialize one or more of its related libraries.